 Don’t worry - no need for this special tool.
 You can also use a dutch oven!
 Each kit comes with a recipe card and every ingredient you need (except the fresh produce) sourced from some of our favorite food businesses.

-Cover chickpeas in a large stock pot or Dutch oven and cover with water and bring to a boil and simmer for 45 mins.
+Place chickpeas in a large stock pot or Dutch oven, cover with water, and bring to a boil.
+Lower to a simmer and cook for 45 minutes, stirring occasionally.
 Drain and set aside.

-Reducing heat to medium, sauté onions until translucent.
-Add tomato paste and cook for 1 min.
-Add preserved lemon and harissa and cook for 30 seconds to blend flavors.
+Once all shanks are browned, lower heat to medium, and sauté onions until translucent, about 10 minutes.
+Add tomato paste and cook for 1 minute.
+Add preserved lemon and harissa and cook for 30 seconds, stirring, to blend flavors.

-Add shanks and chickpeas back to the dutch oven, cover with water.
-Bring to boil and drop to simmer.
-Cover with Lid and place in preheated oven for 1.5h (or until chickpeas are tender).
+Add shanks and chickpeas back to the Dutch oven and cover with water.
+Bring to boil and then lower to a simmer.
+Cover with lid and place in preheated oven for 1 ½ hours or until chickpeas are tender.

-During the last 20 mins remove lid and season with salt to taste and stir in the raisins and dates.
-Continue to cook with the lid removed.
+Remove the pot from the oven.
+Stir in the raisins and dates and salt to taste.
+Place back in the oven without the lid and cook another 20 minutes.
 The lamb shanks should be tender but still clinging to the bone a bit.

 Remove, garnish with parsley, serve and enjoy!
 Sprinkle more harissa if desired for more heat.
 Pairs great with rice or cous cous.